ska-telescope/ska-mid-dish-manager/docs/src/api/devices/dish-manager-device.rst

 .. py:attribute:: testMode
 	:module: DishManager

-	If TEST the device is using testing logic.
+	If TEST the device is using testing logic

 	:access: READ_WRITE
 	:data type: DevEnum